The airport on Grand Cayman is located 1¼ miles (2km) east of the center of the capital, George Town.

 Here is a list of the 11 public holidays for 2014:

-If Christmas Day, Boxing Day or New Year's Day fall on a Saturday or Sunday, then the next regular weekday is designated as a public holiday.
-If Christmas Day falls on a Saturday, then the following Monday and Tuesday are public holidays, resulting in a 4-day weekend.
+If Christmas Day, Boxing Day or New Year's Day falls on a Saturday or Sunday, then the next regular weekday is designated as a public holiday.
+If Christmas Day falls on a Saturday, then the following Monday and Tuesday are public holidays, resulting in a 4-day break.
 In such a case, grocery stores usually open on the Monday and Tuesday with limited hours.
 Retail banks are always closed on public holidays.

 Some properties charge resort fees which are fees of up to US$50.00 per day covering internet access, parking, beach towels, etc. Ask when making your reservation.
 Some hotels also offer day-only room rates for the convenience of cruise ship visitors.

 There is a mandatory 13% room tax added to published rates for accommodations in the Cayman Islands.
 This tax is collected when you pay for your room/condo and is passed on to the Cayman Islands Government.
 Most hotels and condos will also charge a gratuity of between 5% and 10%.